 Laboratory for Thin Films and Photovoltaics

-Our mission is to develop next generation of high-performance thin film solar cells, batteries and opto-electronic devices, novel functionalities and applications for affordable energy-sustainable future with the aim to provide impactful solutions for the benefits to industry and society.
+Our mission is to develop the next generation of solar cells, batteries and light-emitting devices to accelerate the energy transition for the benefit of industry and society.

 The core competences of the Laboratory are: